kirilllzaitsev/kirilllzaitsev.github.io/index.md

 You can find more information about my professional background on my [Linkedin page](https://www.linkedin.com/in/kirill-zaitsev-/).
 Also, I would love to have a discussion or hear your feedback via Linkedin.

-Prior to launching this blog, I created a series of articles on Medium.
+Prior to launching this blog, I wrote a series of articles on Medium.
 Follow [this link]((https://medium.com/codex/building-a-data-engineering-project-part-1-from-idea-to-design-67f398148a52)) to read more.